Sheng254/BallBoxOdyssey/README.md

 - Deployed on the GitHub Pages platform for easy access.

 ## How to Play
 Navigate the ball within the box by using the arrow keys for movement.
+Note that this game is not playable on mobile devices.

 ## Accessing BallBox Odyssey
 To access BallBox Odyssey, simply visit the following website: https://sheng254.github.io/BallBoxOdyssey/